Once upon a time, I worked as a freelancer. It was enlightening, thrilling at times, but also extremely tough.

 1) “You’re paying for more than just the service in question.”

 Freelancers are a one-person show, and as a result, they have to do much of the same work as a small business owner.
 When I was a freelancer, I was amazed at how much time I had to spend on invoicing and collections.
+(Pro tip: You can save time on invoicing with the help of HubSpot's free Invoice Template Generator.)

 Many freelancers, especially those in creative fields, deplore such mind-numbing tasks as calculating invoice amounts and calling up customers to check on payment status.
 They might even find it demeaning.